Transparency in Coverage

 Medical, Vision and Pharmacy Claims:

 If you received care from a health care provider that participates with Blue Cross Blue Shield, the provider will submit the claim on your behalf.
-If the provider does not participate with Blue Cross Blue Shield, you will need to complete a member submitted claim form for medical, vision or pharmacy claims.
-Once the form has been completed you can submit a copy of the form to the address on the back of your Blue Cross Blue Shield of North Dakota member ID card.
+If the provider does not participate with Blue Cross Blue Shield, you will need to complete a member submitted claim form for medical, vision or pharmacy claims found below:

 If the services are non-covered, a participating provider is not required to submit a claim.
 The member may submit a claim for these charges by completing a dental member submitted claim form.